owainlewis/oci-kubeadm/README.md

 This project will help you create a Kubernetes cluster on Oracle Cloud Infrastructure.
 It uses Terraform to provision infrastructure and Ansible to configure and install Kubernetes.

-In an effort to keep things simple, this project only targets CentOS and Oracle Linux.
+In an effort to keep things simple, this project only targets CentOS and Oracle Linux as well as ignoring kubeadm upgrades (for now!).

 ### Prerequisites